sbegueria/SPEI/README.md

 ### Version 1.2, October 2012.

 1. Fixed a bug causing several functions to fail when a time series not belonging to matrix class was provided.
-2. Function `<plot.spei>` now distinguises between calls to spei and spi and labels the axis accordingly.
+2. Function `<plot.spei>` now distinguishes between calls to spei and spi and labels the axis accordingly.

 ### Version 1.1, March 2012.